Train-travel booking guide

 Photo: Daniel Elkan

-Many ski tour operators offer ski holidays with flights included.
-However, very few offer rail-inclusive ski packages.
-Why is this?
+While many ski tour operators offer ski holidays with flights included, fewer offer rail-inclusive ski packages.

 Some years ago, several ski tour operators sold packages that included the direct Eurostar Ski Train.
-In winter 2023–24, Eurostar replaced their direct ski train with Eurostar Snow, an indirect service via Lille.
+In winter 2023–24, Eurostar replaced its direct ski train with Eurostar Snow, an indirect service via Lille.

 - Inghams